pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 $ sudo update-ca-trust extract
 ```

-- We are now ready to deploy the cluster.
+- We are now ready to deploy the OpenShift cluster.
 Change to the installation directory.
-In the installation directory create a directory to store the installation artifacts (configuration, authentication information, log files, etc.)  I called my installation artifacts directory ocp.

 At the time that I created this article, there was a known bug in the OpenShift installer for 4.12 and you will have to generate the install-config.yaml first and then modify it to run the installation.
 See this Red Hat Knowledge center article - [Fail to install OCP cluster on VMware vSphere and Nutanix as apiVIP and ingressVIP are not in machine networks](https://access.redhat.com/solutions/6994972)

 - Due to the bug, the install is a two step process.
-First we will run the install command create install-config command to generate the install-config.yaml that we will modify.
+First we will run the install command with install-config option to generate the install-config.yaml that we will modify.

 - The install command will step you through a set of questions regarding the installation.
 Some answers may be pre-populated for you and you can use the up/down arrow key to choose the appropriate response.
 You can copy and paste the pull secret into the final question.
 Press the enter key after each selection.
+The OpenShift installation program creates a directory to store the installation artifacts (configuration, authentication information, log files, etc.)  I called my installation artifacts directory ocp4 (--dir=ocp4).
 See the following completed example.

  ```
  $ ./openshift-install create install-config --dir=ocp4